SSBBHax/dropMA/README.md

 I'm sorry.
 I cannot stress this point enough.

 ## Combat Handling
 Combat handling is handled through the "fightMA" combat macro.
-Further details are available in fightMA.balls
+Further details are available in fightMA.balls :bofa_pride:

 ## Outfits
 Below are the outfits used in this script.